Arizona in the time of COVID-19 – Household Expenses

 Household expenses and race

 According to recent estimates, Black, Latinx, and households of other or multiple races (including American Indian) in Arizona are far more likely to face challenges in paying for usual household expenses.
-The share of households reporting difficulty among Latinx and Black households is 18 percentage points higher than that of White households; and where other or multiple races are reported (including American Indian), nearly twice as high.
+The share of households reporting difficulty among Black households is twice that of White households; and for Latinx households or where other or multiple races are reported (including American Indian), significantly higher than White peers.

 Household expenses and the presence of children